Published: Princess II #25, 10 March 1984, continued in Tammy & Princess, 7 April 1984, finished in Tammy & Princess, 28 April 1984

 There have been so many serials where parents just don’t listen when their daughter tries to tell them she’s being bullied.
 And this is one of those serials where just not listening has far more serious results than most – a marriage almost being destroyed and a family torn apart.
 It’s not just because the bully is very crafty at convincing them she’s a sweet angel.
 It’s also because they are blinded by love and desperately want to marry each other.
 So they push headlong into it despite the clear danger signals.

 Even without Carrie’s bullying, we can feel how Sharon’s world is being ripped apart by the changes her father’s new marriage is bringing into her life.
 Sharon was so happy with things the way they were and the changes are all, in their various ways, just too hard on her and unfair.
 We can hardly blame Sharon for wanting things back the way they were and it would have been understandable if she had been genuinely resentful of the marriage.
 But the real problem is that her stepsister is bullying her, and because the bullying goes on behind the parents’ backs, they won’t listen when Sharon tries to tell them.
-They really pay the price for that when Carrie’s bullying almost destroys their marriage.
+They really pay the price for not listening to Sharon and heeding the red flags when Carrie’s bullying almost destroys their marriage.

 As with Lindy/Jinty’s “Hettie High and Mighty”, redeeming and reforming the bully is absolutely essential if everything is to be sorted out and end happily, because that bully is now the stepsister of the girl she’s bullying.
 Otherwise the family can never live together in harmony.
 However, the road to it is realistically done and avoids the triteness and clichés that have appeared in similar stories, including “Hettie High and Mighty”.